akuznetsova/spf-2024/README.md

  - Detection: When does this become a star anyway?
    -  YSO tracks: the protostar as a star
    -  The "birthline" and why ages are hard
-## Part 2: Planet-forming Disks: the birthplaces of planets
+## Part 2: Planet-forming Disks: the birthplaces of planets *Midterm*
 ### Disk Modeling and Observation
 - The wonderful world of disk physics
   - Alpha disks from the ground up